-- Use of Telemedicine While Providing Medication Assisted Treatment - U.S. Department of Health and Human Services Prescribing controlled substances via telehealth
+- Expansion of Buprenorphine Treatment via Telemedicine Encounter - Buprenorphine Telemedicine Prescribing: Questions and Answers | SAMHSA. - U.S. Department of Health and Human Services - o Telehealth for Substance Use Disorder - o Prescribing controlled substances via telehealth

-6. May I provide services via telehealth from my home?
+9. May I provide services via telehealth from my home?

-Distant site providers may use secure space/areas in the provider's home to engage in telehealth.
+Distant site providers may use secure spaces/areas in the provider's home to engage in telehealth.
 Telehealth providers must meet the minimum requirements for privacy as well as the minimum requirements for technology.

-7. Who may act as the distant site provider?
-What are other permitted places of services for distant site providers?
+10. Who may act as the distant site provider?
+What are other permitted places of service for distant site providers?

 Providers who are licensed, certified, or otherwise authorized and who are enrolled in Maryland Medicaid may provide services via telehealth as long as telehealth is a permitted delivery model within the rendering provider's scope of practice.
-Providers should consult their licensing board prior to rendering services via telehealth.
+Providers should consult their licensing board before rendering services via telehealth